Prithsray/Prithsray/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am CSE student and research scholar, I have worked on the tech stacks that are mentioned here and also contributed to research journals that are mention here.
+I am a Engineer @ TCS and research scholar, I have worked on the tech stacks that are mentioned here and also contributed to research journals that are mention here.
 I am interested in both Development Field and Machine Learning Field